priya-bhogavalli/Data-Engineering-Material/Core-Data-Engineering/Programming-Languages/Python/PYTHON_COMPLETE_REFERENCE.md

 ### Loops

 #### For Loops
+**Concept**: Iterate over sequences (lists, strings, ranges) or any iterable object.
+Execute code block for each element.
 **Analogy**: Like an assembly line worker who processes each item in a conveyor belt.
 ```python
 items = [1, 2, 3, 4, 5]